Feathered propellers on Yeti Airlines plane resulted in loss of thrust, says crash report

 “We are analysing the matter.
 It’s a human error,” said Mr Buddhi Sagar Lamichhane, member secretary of the five-member probe commission formed by the government.
 “No engine failure has been reported.
 There are many factors that we have to analyse.”

-According to experts the Post talked to, the pilots unintentionally pulled the condition levers causing the engine to shut down and feather the propellers.
-Each lever starts and stops the fuel supply, and controls the idle speed for its respective engine.
+According to experts the Post talked to, the pilots unintentionally pulled the condition levers, causing the engine to shut down and feather the propellers.
+Each lever starts and stops the fuel supply and controls the idling speed for its respective engine.

-One investigator told the Post that they found the levers pulled down at the crash site.
+One investigator told the Post that at the crash site, they found the levers pulled down.

-As per International Civil Aviation Organisation (Icao) Annex 13, the state conducting the investigation of an accident or incident must produce a preliminary report within 30 days of the accident.
+According to Annex 13 of the International Civil Aviation Organisation’s (ICAO) Convention on International Civil Aviation, the state conducting the investigation of an air accident or incident must produce a preliminary report within 30 days of the accident.

 A publicly available final report should be produced within 12 months of the accident.

-On Jan 15, Yeti Airlines flight NYT 691 arriving from Kathmandu was making the approach from the west to Runway 12.
-Pokhara’s brand new international airport had been inaugurated only two weeks earlier.
+On Jan 15, Yeti Airlines Flight NYT 691 was approaching from the west towards runway 12 at Pokhara’s brand-new international airport, which had been inaugurated only two weeks earlier.

-The plane took off from Kathmandu at 10.32am and the crash occurred at 10.57am after reaching Pokhara.
+The plane had taken off from Kathmandu at about 10.30am, and the crash occurred at about 11am in Pokhara.

-According to the preliminary report, the flight crew had made two flights between Kathmandu and Pokhara earlier in the morning.
+According to the preliminary report, the crew had made two flights between Kathmandu and Pokhara earlier that morning.
 The flight that crashed was the third in a row by the same crew.

-Captain Khatiwada was on the left-hand seat and was flying the plane.
-The instructor pilot Captain KC sat on the right-hand seat and was monitoring her.
+Captain Khatiwada was in the left-hand seat and was flying the plane.
+Captain KC sat in the right-hand seat and was monitoring her.

-During the first contact with Pokhara tower, the air traffic controller had assigned Runway 30 for landing.
-But during the later phases of the flight, the crew requested and received clearance from the air traffic controller to land on Runway 12.
+During the first contact with the control tower at Pokhara airport, the air traffic controller had assigned the plane runway 30 for landing.
+But during the later phases of the flight, the crew requested and received clearance from the air traffic controller to land on runway 12.

-Captain Anju Khatiwada was on the left-hand seat and was flying the plane.
-PHOTO: FACEBOOK
+Captain Anju Khatiwada was in the left-hand seat and was flying the plane.

-At 10:56:12, the pilots extended the flaps to the 15 degrees position and pushed the landing gear lever to the down position.
+At 10:56:12, the pilots extended the flaps to the 15-degree position and pushed the landing gear lever to the down position.

 The flight data recorder (FDR) did not record any flap surface movement at that time, the report said.

-The flight crew then carried out the “before landing checklist” before starting the left turn on to the base leg.
-In that time, the power lever angle increased from 41 per cent to 44 per cent.
+The flight crew then carried out the “before landing checklist” before starting the left turn for the base leg of the flight.
+At that time, the power lever angle increased from 41 per cent to 44 per cent.

 When the propellers are feathered, they do not produce thrust that pushes the aircraft forward.

-At 10:56:50, when the aircraft was at 500 feet, a “click” sound was heard.
+At 10:56:50, when the aircraft was at 152m, a clicking sound was heard.
 The aircraft reached a maximum bank angle of 30 degrees at this altitude.

 The recorded propeller rotation speed and torque data remained invalid.

-At 10:56:54, another click was heard, followed by the flaps’ surface movement to the 30 degrees position.
+At 10:56:54, another click was heard, followed by the flaps’ surface movement to the 30-degree position.

 When the air traffic controller gave the clearance for landing at 10:57:07, Captain Khatiwada twice mentioned that there was no power in the engines.

-One second after the “click” sound, the aircraft was at the initiation of its last turn at 368 feet above ground level, and the high-pressure turbine speed of both engines increased from 73 per cent to 77 per cent.
+One second after the click, the aircraft was initiating its last turn 112m above ground level, and the high-pressure turbine speed of both engines increased from 73 per cent to 77 per cent.

 “It is noted that Khatiwada handed over control of the aircraft to KC at 10:57:18,” the report said.